wp-plugins/revisionary/readme.txt

 == Changelog ==

 = 1.1.5-dev =
-* Compat : Events Calendar Pro - filtering fails when WP database prefix is non-default
-* Change : Remove Asynchronous Email option
-* Change : Change all require and include statements to absolute path to work around oddball servers that can't handle relative paths
-* Change : jQuery syntax change for forward compatibility
 * BugFix : "save as pending revision" checkbox in Publish metabox caused formatting error with IE9
+* BugFix : Previews did not display post thumbnail or other meta data
 * BugFix : Previews could not be displayed for past revisions
 * Compat : WP 3.2 - revision previews did not work
 * Compat : WP 3.2 - preview link not displayed for Pending Revisions in edit.php listing
-* Compat : Builder theme - previews of pending revisions to pages could not be displayed
+* Compat : Builder theme - previews of page revisions could not be displayed
+* Compat : Events Calendar Pro - filtering fails when WP database prefix is non-default
 * Change : Better styling for revision approval link displayed above preview
+* Change : Remove Asynchronous Email option
+* Change : Change all require and include statements to absolute path to work around oddball servers that can't handle relative paths
+* Change : jQuery syntax change for forward compatibility

 = 1.1.4 - 5 Apr 2011 =
 * BugFix : Role Options, Role Defaults menu items were not available on 3.1 multisite